-Report: 3 more cops to be charged in George Floyd’s death
+4 Minneapolis cops now charged in George Floyd’s death

-MINNEAPOLIS (AP) — Prosecutors plan to charge a Minneapolis police officer accused of pressing his knee against George Floyd’s neck with second-degree murder, and for the first time will level charges against three other officers at the scene, a newspaper reported Wednesday.
+MINNEAPOLIS (AP) — Prosecutors charged a Minneapolis police officer accused of pressing his knee against George Floyd’s neck with second-degree murder on Wednesday, and for the first time leveled charges against three other officers at the scene, according to criminal complaints.

+The upgraded charge against Derek Chauvin says the officer’s actions were a “substantial causal factor” in Floyd’s death.

+“Officer Chauvin’s restraint of Mr. Floyd in this manner for a prolonged period was a substantial causal factor in Mr. Floyd losing consciousness, constituting substantial bodily harm, and Mr. Floyd’s death as well,” the criminal complaint said.

-Widely seen bystander video showing Floyd’s May 25 death has sparked protests nationwide and around the world.
+Widely seen bystander video showing Floyd’s May 25 death has sparked protests nationwide and around the world against police brutality and discrimination.
 The officer, Derek Chauvin, was fired May 26 and initially charged with third-degree murder and second-degree manslaughter.
 The three other officers involved were also fired but were not immediately charged.

-The Star Tribune reported that Minnesota Attorney General Keith Ellison would be upgrading the charge against Chauvin while also charging Thomas Lane, J. Kueng and Tou Thao with aiding and abetting second-degree murder.
-The newspaper cited multiple law enforcement sources familiar with the case who spoke on condition of anonymity.
+Minnesota Attorney General Keith Ellison upgraded the charge against Chauvin to unintentional second-degree murder.
+He also charged Thomas Lane, J. Kueng and Tou Thao with aiding and abetting second-degree murder and second-degree manslaughter.

-Ellison planned an announcement later Wednesday on the case, but his office did not respond to questions about the Star Tribune report.
+Ellison was expected to talk about the new charges on Wednesday afternoon.

-Attorney Earl Gray, who represents Lane, told The Associated Press that the report “is accurate” before ending the call.
+Attorney Earl Gray, who represents Lane, told The Associated Press that the Star Tribune’s initial report about the charges was accurate, before ending the call.
 Before news of the upgraded charges, an attorney for Chauvin said he was not making any statements at this time.
 Attorneys for Thao and Kueng did not return messages seeking comment on the charges.

 Attorney Ben Crump tweeted that the Floyd family was “deeply gratified” by Ellison’s action and called it “a source of peace for George’s family in this difficult time.”
 He said Ellison had told the family his office will continue to investigate and upgrade charges against Chauvin to first-degree murder if warranted.
 Reached by phone, Crump declined to speak beyond the statement or make clear when Ellison had spoken with the family and whether he had been informed directly that additional charges had been filed.